Uber prices IPO at $44-50, to raise $7.9-9B, PayPal takes $500M stake in strategic partnership – TechCrunch

 But the company has a long road ahead of it in its efforts to bring the business into profitability.
 The S-1 contains preliminary figures for the most recent quarter that ended March 31, and in them Uber said it expects its net income to be a net loss, with the range of between negative $1 and $1.11 billion.
 As a point of comparison, Uber’s positive net income in the same period a year ago was $3.748 billion.

 Uber noted that the “expected net loss” came from several areas.
-First and foremost it’s spending a huge amount of money on what it describes as incentives and promotions — that is, offers both to drivers to keep working for Uber rather than, say, Lyft; and for passengers to continue riding with Uber — marketing in the face of heavy competition from Lyft and a variety of local competitors in other markets.
+First and foremost, it’s spending a huge amount of money on what it describes as incentives and promotions — that is, offers both to drivers to keep working for Uber rather than, say, Lyft, and for passengers to continue riding with Uber — marketing in the face of heavy competition from Lyft and a variety of local competitors in other markets.

 On top of that, Uber noted that the positive bump in the quarter a year ago came from its sales of operations in Southeast Asia (to Grab) and Russia (to Yandex), plus an unrealized gain of $2 billion on an investment in Didi.